Beat Yosemite’s 2025 Crowds: Ride an Aventon Aventure on a Guided Foothill E‑Bike Tour

 9 a.m. – You roll out of the Mariposa Visitor Center lot while cars three canyons away idle at the Valley gate.

-11 : 00 – A dirt road climb tops out at 2,100 ft.
-The High Sierra crest fills the east horizon.
-Zero, traffic bus noise.
+11:00 – A dirt road climb tops out at 2,100 ft.
+The High Sierra crest fills the eastern horizon.
+You can enjoy the ride with zero traffic and bus noise.

-12 : 30 – Creek dip and picnic of fresh fruit and a variety of tasty snacks.
-Battery swap is next; legs still fresh.
+12:30 – A creek dip and picnic of fresh fruit and snacks.
+You can swap out batteries if needed; your legs will still feel fresh.

 5. What to Pack & Book

-Book online (20 % deposit) for Half‑ and Full‑Day tours.
+Make sure to book your online reservation (20% deposit) for Half- and Full-Day tours.

 6. Post-Ride Valley Hack

-Because timed‑entry permits end at 2 p.m., you can visit Yosemite at the end of the tour.
-Half‑Day tours end around 1 : 00 pm (or as late as 2 pm), grab a bite, and still enter the park and catch golden‑hour at Tunnel View.
-Glacier Point Road’s fresh asphalt is waiting.
+Since timed-entry permits end at 2 p.m., you can still visit Yosemite at the end of your tour.
+Half-Day tours finish around 1 p.m. (or as late as 2 pm), giving you ample time to grab a bite and then enter the park to enjoy golden hour at Tunnel View.
+Get ready for Glacier Point Road’s fresh asphalt waiting for you.

 Trade the Traffic for Tailwind